15 Waterfalls So Magical You Won't Believe They're in the U.S.

 Shoshone Falls; Twin Falls, Idaho

 Also known as the Niagara Falls of the West, the Shoshone Falls in Twin Falls, Idaho, is a truly majestic gem surrounded by deep basalt canyons and rustic waterways.
-The best time to visit the waterfall is during peak water flow season from April to July.
+The best time to visit the waterfall is between April and July.

 Yosemite Falls; Yosemite National Park, California